univ-of-utah-marriott-library-apple/blade_runner/README.md

 ## Search Parameters Configuration

-The `search_params.plist` file determines the search parameters that can be used to find a computer record in JAMF Pro.
+The `search_params.plist` file determines the search parameters that can be used to find a computer record in Jamf Pro.
 The Blade Runner GUI will dynamically update search parameters by only showing buttons that correspond to the enabled parameters.

 The available search parameters are `serial number`, `barcode 1`, `barcode 2`, and `asset tag`.